OfficeDev/Office-Addin-Scripts/packages/office-addin-dev-certs/README.md

 `--days <days>`

-Specifies the validity of CA certificate in days.
+Specifies the number of days until the CA certificate expires.
+Default: 30 days.

 #